COMBAT BASICS

 There are two styles of defense: Brutal and Slick.
 Your style is determined by your Biometric stats and Perks.
 Whichever combination of these is higher is your style of defense for that type of attack.

-Strike Defense Grapple Defense Rush Defense
+Strike Defense Grapple Defense Dynamic Defense

 Brutal